TommiKurjensalo/keskitettyHallinta/modules/sshd/README.md

 Näin sain rivit 16-24 näkyville.

-Lähde: With the Linux “cat” command, how do I show only certain lines by number 2016.
-Luettavissa: http://unix.stackexchange.com/questions/288521/with-the-linux-cat-command-how-do-i-show-only-certain-lines-by-number.
-Luettu: 7.4.2017.
+(With the Linux “cat” command, how do I show only certain lines by number 2016.)

 Ongelmana oli se, että ->